 The group expected resistance from Madrid, where the Spanish establishment has fought against attempts to confront the country’s fascist past.
 But they thought the Catalan regional government, which has long attempted to secede from Spain, would be more supportive.
 In 2011, 4,800 families registered as looking for missing relatives in Catalonia’s 350 mass graves with the Catalan government.
 Malagarriga and Jornet requested the contact details of all those on the list.
 The Catalan government refused to share the data.

 “If the government informed all those families on the list, we could get a few thousand more samples,” Jornet says.
-Desperate to get the more reliable sample of DNA before it’s too late and a direct descendent passes away, Malagarriga and Jornet are working with political parties and lawyers to pressure on the government.
+Desperate to get the more reliable sample of DNA before it’s too late and a direct descendent passes away, Malagarriga and Jornet are working with political parties and lawyers to pressure the government.
 “Why aren’t they helping us?
 We don’t know.
 But we are going to continue to fight them,” Jornet added.

 Over the last five years, Malagarriga and Jornet have held seminars in universities and events across the region, and they have given lectures explaining how the DNA bank works.
 In 2014 the pair made a crowdfunded documentary.
 The DNA bank’s most successful day however was when Jornet appeared on morning television.
 “Something really curious happened that day,” says Jornet.
 “When I explained the project and gave the telephone number of the show live on-air, so many people called in that the studio’s lines were blocked.”